Sri-vatsa/Sri-vatsa.github.io/_portfolio/dito.markdown

 <h2>How it works</h2>

 The wooden blocks that we built were carefully painted with unique colours.
-This is so that our in-game Machine Learning model can identify the position of the different blocks in space.
+This is so that our in-game machine learning model can identify the position of the different blocks in space.
 Depending on how the different blocks are brought together, the corresponding in-game object can change.
-Our Machine Learning system is able to identify orientation and position of the blocks in real space, making it an addictive game for almost anyone.
+Our machine learning system is able to identify orientation and position of the blocks in real space, making it an addictive game for almost anyone.

 <iframe src="https://drive.google.com/file/d/1GBzt4RXm04i1ZghCoUMmEzaBq-hUM-Yj/preview" width="100%" height="720" frameBorder="0"></iframe>